LCC-CIT/CS210-CourseMaterials/Tutorials/scikit-learn-1.7/WorkingWithTextData.md

 [^9]: A *confusion matrix* is a table used to evaluate the performance of a classification model on a set of test data for which the true values are known.
 It visually summarizes the classifier's performance by comparing the predicted categories to the actual categories.
 [^10]: A *bigram* is an *n-gram* sequence of two words or characters, for example: "quick brown" or "qu".
+[^11]: *cross-validation* is a resampling method that iteratively partitions data into mutually exclusive ‘train’ and ‘test’ subsets so model performance can be evaluated on unseen data.